DFE-Digital/bat-design-history/app/posts/school-placements/2023-08-21-experiment-4-finding-mentors-if-youre-an-itt-provider.md

 Participants said our proposed service could reduce administration time and disparate email contact.

 A lead mentor explained that our proposed service could help filter out requests on placements their school can't fulfil – for example, a subject they don’t have a mentor for.

-## Next steps

-[Describe what we will do next - leads into a subsequent experiment/fact-find.]